gardener/machine-controller-manager/docs/development/local_setup.md

 ### Get started

-Create a `dev` directory and copy the Kubeconfig of the kubernetes cluster used for development purposes to `dev/kubeconfig.yaml`.
+Create a `dev` directory and copy the Kubeconfig of the both kubernetes clusters used for development purposes to `dev/kubeconfig.yaml` and `dev/kubeconfig-seed.yaml`.

 - There is a rule dev in the `Makefile` which will automatically start the Node Controller Manager with development settings: